 Elizabeth Oestreich, MPH student, is interested in Ethical, Legal and Social Implications (ELSI) around genetics.
 She completed her BS in Biology at UW in 2016.
 She is currently serving as a student representative for the department, a GPSS senator, a member of the Deans Advisory Committee for Students (DACS), and a member of the Services and Activity Fee (SAF) committee.
 In her free time she is a mother of 2 and a wife.

 - Ethical, Legal and Social Implications (ELSI) around genetics

-- Ethical, legal, social implications (ELSI) of genetics research
+- Ethical, Legal and Social Implications (ELSI) of genetics

 Scott Spencer, holds a BS in Molecular Genetics and Chemistry from The Ohio State University.
 He is working to complete concurrent Master’s degrees in Public Administration and Bioethics at the University of Washington this spring.
 Currently working in economic evaluation, Scott recognizes the many different factors are required for adaption and utilization of clinical sequencing and other emerging biotechnologies in healthcare settings.
 His research interests are focused on the intersection of health economics, public policy and bioethics.